 False.
 Medicinal cannabis is GMP certified to ensure high quality with a known composition and potency of THC:CBD.
 Furthermore, regulation and licensing of unlicensed cannabis-based medicinal products in the UK is undertaken by the Home Office, Department of Health and Social Care and the Medicines & Healthcare Products Regulatory Agency.
 Cannabis bought on the street, or from an unlicensed producer, may differ in strength and contain harmful contaminants such as heavy metals, pesticides and mould.

 Cannabis is a highly addictive drug

 Somewhat false.
-Cannabis is considered to have a low-to-moderate dependence potential, much lower than other psychoactive substances such as heroine and nicotine, but higher than caffeine.
+Cannabis is considered to have a low-to-moderate dependence potential, much lower than other psychoactive substances such as heroine and alcohol / tobacco.

 Medicinal cannabis is only prescribed by doctors as a last resort

 True.
 Medical cannabis is often used as an adjunctive treatment and are typically reserved for use after the patient has failed to respond to other licensed recommended treatment (or off-label use of medicine that is licensed for another purpose).
 Numerous studies have shown that medicinal cannabis may be useful for various medical conditions.
 These include chemotherapy-induced nausea and vomiting, chronic pain, neuropathic pain, muscle spasms, certain types of epilepsy and as an appetite stimulant.
 Investigations into medical cannabis continue and may likely reveal additional therapeutic uses in the future.

 If I use medicinal cannabis I will feel ‘high’